 Autumn & Firework Season

 As those chilly nights draw in, we know autumn is here.
 Autumn is a wonderful season to get outside and spend time with your dog.
 But there are a few potential risks dog owners should bear in mind.
-The health and happiness of our pups should always be a priority.
-So consider these safety precautions when caring for your dog this autumn.
+The health and happiness of our pups should always be a priority, so consider these safety precautions when caring for your dog this autumn.

 Take care of your dog’s paws